 We aimed to compare the replication effects with the original effects in the original article using the criteria set by LeBel et al. (2019) (see section “Replication evaluation” in the supplementary).

-Replication closeness evaluation

-We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 7 below (see section “replication closeness evaluation” in the supplementary).
-We summarized the replication as a close replication.
+We pre-register our overall strategy to conclude a successful replication if at least 75% of the studies (i.e., 3 or 4, out of 4) showed a signal in the same direction as the original study by Hsee and Kunreuther (2000), a failed replication if no studies (i.e., 0 out of 4) showed a signal in the same direction as the original, and any mixed findings with lower than 75% and above 0% (i.e., 1 or 2, out of 4) to be a mixed results replication.

-Table 7
+Table 10

 Classification of the replication, based on LeBel et al. (2018)